 Dr. Robert Brunham, CIHR-funded researcher (Vancouver, British Columbia)

-Feeling sexy after prostate or breast removal? - Rebuilding confidence
+Feeling sexy after prostate or breast removal? - Rebuilding confidence post-cancer

 Dr. John Oliffe, CIHR-funded researcher (Vancouver, British Columbia)